-These practical examples of Kanban boards can inspire you to create your own beautiful and cozy boards.
+These 15 Kanban board examples will give an idea for you and your team.
+The practical examples can inspire you to create your own beautiful and cozy boards.
 Use them as a starting template, adapt and add more structures if needed.

 The aim of the design team is to create interfaces and experiences for products that will amaze customers.